 Takeaway: A prologue comes before the main story & introduces characters and background details to draw readers in.

 The origin of prologues is most often accredited to Euripides.
 However, there is evidence playwriters were using prologues long before him.

 There is evidence of this literary device being used in Ancient Greece, where they were used to introduce both tragedies and comedies.
+Don’t expect to see prologues in modern formal writing pieces.
 Today, we see prologues in almost all fantasy novels, nonfiction books, and fiction books.